ireaneus/CDI/PersonalStatement.md

 ---

 ### **Providence**
 I believe in the **providence of God**, whereby He governs all events, both big and small, according to His eternal plan.
 Even though I am responsible for my actions, God's providential care directs my path.
-Even the dust particles in the sunlight move according to His sovereign will.
+He is a personal God, intimately involved with His creation, nothing passes by outside His Will.
 - **Scripture References**:
   - *Psalm 139:7-10* – "Where can I go from Your Spirit?
 Or where can I flee from Your presence?"
   - *Proverbs 16:9* – "The mind of man plans his way, but the Lord directs his steps."